Posted on 2 Comments

 See Our Eating Disorder Treatment Guide For Parents

-4 thoughts on “When your child gains weight in eating disorder recovery
+2 thoughts on “How to help your child cope with weight gain in eating disorder treatment

 1. That’s so hard – I’m really sorry.
 You’re right that life is not a number on a scale.
 I hope you and your daughter find peace. xoxo